aristanetworks/atd-public/labguides/source/media-bgp.rst

              B E    172.16.15.0/24 [200/0] via 10.127.23.2, Ethernet1
              C      192.168.0.0/24 is directly connected, Management1

-      All the routing entries with a preceding "B" was learned by the BGP protocol on Spine2
+      All the routing entries with a preceding "B" was learned by the BGP protocol on Spine2.

 2. Configure BGP on the **Leaf4** switch using the following criteria

-   1. Configure BGP router process (also the autonomous system number, ASN) on **Leaf4** to be used for the communication to adjacent BGP speakers (spine2 in this case).
-The router-id is configured so it can be consistent and not randomly chosen (normally the peering interface if not specified)
+   1. Configure BGP router process (also the autonomous system number, ASN) on **Leaf4**. **Leaf 4** will be configured to communicate to adjacent BGP speakers (**Spine2** in this case).
+The router-id is configured so it can be consistent and not randomly chosen (normally the peering interface if not specified).

         .. code-block:: text